kwabenasapong/openpldoc/manual/source/themes.rst

 .. image:: /pics/theme_manager_textalign.png

 **Horizontal Align:**
-    This moves the text to the Left, Right or Center of the screen.
+    This moves the text to the Left, Right, Center or Justify on the screen.

+    **Note:** Text is only justified when the text does not fit on one line, (only when a line is wrapped).

 **Vertical Align:**
-    This moves the text to the Top, Middle or bottom of the screen.
+    This moves the text to the Top, Middle or Bottom of the screen.

 **Transitions:**
     When this box is selected, switching slides will fade out from one and fade